f5devcentral/f5-agility-labs-xc/docs/class3/lab3.rst

 You can also use the **Filter** option at the top to refine the requests, similar to how you filtered events in the security dashboard in previous task.
 For example, you can filter by specific request attributes such as path, method, or client IP.
 Additionally, you can click on a response code to quickly include or isolate requests matching that code.

 Take a moment to apply a filter or deselect/select a response code to see how the view dynamically updates.
-If you choose to use a **Filter**, in the **Filter** box select **req_path IN** and choose one of the available paths from the drop-down list.
+If you choose to use a **Filter**, in the **Filter** box select **req_path IN** and choose one of the available paths from the drop down list.

     |requests|